-- Technology and How to Describe a Cough
+How to Describe My Cough in Medical Terminology

 - Wet or Productive – The kind of cough that produces mucus or phlegm.
-Your chest may feel tight or sound rattly when you breathe.
+Your chest may feel tight or rattle when you breathe.

-- Acute – A cough that lasts less than three weeks.
+- Acute – Any cough that lasts less than a chronic cough.

 - Chronic – A cough that lasts more than four weeks in children and eight weeks in adults.